grok-rs/waitup/SECURITY.md

 ## Supported Versions

-We provide security updates for the following versions of wait-for:
+We provide security updates for the following versions of waitup:

 | Version | Supported          |
 | ------- | ------------------ |